 Moyne Shire Council is working to support Moyne businesses during COVID -19 and into recovery.
 Our Recovery approach aims to protect, support and rebuild business capacity that will strengthen and foster innovation,streamline processes to access all level of government, emergency funding and adapt and collaborate to grow and support a strong local economy.

-With Regional Victoria moving into the third Step of the Victorian Government’s reopening roadmap, hospitality businesses are now allowed to open for outdoor dining.
+With the safe reopening of the State, Victorian businesses are now allowed to open for outdoor dining.

 Moyne Shire Council is here to make it easy for hospitality businesses to either start or expand their outdoor dining footprint to maximise the number of customers that are able to dine.

 The following capacity limits apply for hospitality venues in regional Victoria under the third Step: